pammacdotnet/TypstPaper/paper.typ

       #raw-render(raw(venn, lang: "html"))
     ]),
   )),
-  caption: [Diagram of a Cartesian product of two emoji sets created with WASM, Graphviz and the #package-link("Diagraph") package.], ) <fig:venn>
+  caption: [Diagram of a Cartesian product of two emoji sets created with Wasm, Graphviz and the #package-link("Diagraph") package.], ) <fig:venn>